-Using Term Sheets to Save Time and MoneyAdded by Hawley Troxell in Articles & Publications, Business Law on February 28, 2012
+Using Term Sheets to Save Time and MoneyAdded by Hawley Troxell in Articles & Blogs, Business Law on February 28, 2012

 A term sheet, sometimes called a letter of intent or memorandum of understanding, sets out the key terms of a transaction in summary format.
 Parties will typically draft a term sheet only once they have determined that they are serious about pursuing a transaction, but before they are ready to commit to a legally binding agreement.
 Accordingly, a term sheet is usually intended to be a non-binding proposal, but will often include binding provisions such as, exclusivity, confidentiality, and access to information.